minusQuantumNeko/The-Followpoint-HTML-Generator/README.md

 # The Followpoint's HTML Generator

-Generates an interview with HTML code included after you paste raw one in `interview.txt` file.
+Generates an interview with HTML code included after you paste raw one in `interview.md` file.

 # Config